Color Picker & Converter โ€” HEX, RGB, HSL, Contrast Checker

 What's the difference between HEX, RGB, and HSL?

 They all encode the same colors.
 HEX is hex-encoded RGB (compact, used widely in CSS).
 RGB uses decimal 0–255 channel values.
-HSL describes color in hue / saturation / lightness, which is more intuitive for manual tweaking.
+HSL describes color in hue, saturation, and lightness, which is more intuitive for manual tweaking.
 Modern CSS supports all three.

 What is the alpha channel?